Wildlife projects we are supporting

 Supporting wildlife projects with a direct local impact.

-As part of our commitment to becoming a carbon neutral business we're taking some immediate action by donating a proportion of our revenue to support local wildlife projects.
+Since the beginning of 2022, as part of our commitment to be a carbon neutral business, we've taken some immediate action by donating a proportion of our revenue to support local wildlife projects.

 Coolstays are working with GreenTheUK who distribute our funds to UK wildlife projects that are delivering a measurable local impact - conservation and restoration projects on land and sea, delivered by experts in their field.